 Like many other people this week, I was horrified by the barbaric Charlie Hebdo massacre.
 Twelve people were killed in the Paris office of the weekly newspaper, a strongly anti-racist and left-wing satirical paper, sometimes publishing controversial Muhammad cartoons.
 It’s been on my mind since, and I’m not finding any answers to why and how people can mindlessly and effortlessly kill others for holding a different belief system.

-Earlier this year I added a blog post on my homepage called, “2015: Year of the Pen”.
-Seeing it made my heart stop for a second, and I felt my year of the pen wasn’t meant to be like this, or to happen this way.
-In Paris, pens, pencils, ink and paint were exchanged for bullets, and it happened in such a violent, repulsive and brutal way that shocked and scared everyone.
+When I published the now prominent #JeSuisCharlie black/white image on my blog two days later, my eyes caught the title of an earlier blog post on my homepage… “2015: Year of the Pen”.
+Seeing it made my heart stop for a second, and I felt my year of the pen wasn’t meant to be like this or to happen this way.
+In Paris, pens, pencils, ink and paint were exchanged for bullets, and it happened in such violent, repulsive and tyrannical way that shocked and scared everyone.

 As I’m writing this, I grasp how lucky I am that nobody stops me from writing this.